 If you’re new to the game, the credit card world can be rather intimidating.
-There are so many different cards and reward programs… figuring out which one is best for you can be like finding a needle in a haystack.
-Let’s talk about which cards are good for beginners… and which ones are not!
+There are so many different cards and reward programs that figuring out which one is best for you can be like finding a needle in a haystack.
+Let’s talk about which cards are good for beginners … and which ones are not!

-For starters, you will be limited to the easy to get credit cards (i.e. those for average credit, students or possibly secured cards) on the market.
-That means you can forget about those 5% cash back and double mile deals out there (those require a more established history).
+For starters, you will be limited to the easy-to-get credit cards (i.e. those for average credit, students or possibly secured cards) on the market.
+That means you can probably forget about those 5 percent cash back and double mile deals out there (those require a more established history).
 The best credit cards for beginners will be those which are entry level or for college students because they are designed for those with little credit history.
 Student cards require proof of enrollment in an accredited college or university, just fyi.

 The best for beginners…

 - If you have no/limited credit history then what you want are credit cards for “fair” credit scores.
 I’m talking about entry-level unsecured cards (not secured by security deposit).
 There are not many banks that offer them, but here are a few good ones I recommend.
 Their annual fees are low and reasonable.
 Most beginners will fall under this category.

 - If you are afraid you will overspend and get into trouble with your first credit card, then I highly recommend you start out using a credit card with a security deposit.
-Secured credit cards only give you a credit line up to the amount you have on deposit with the issuing bank – i.e. $300 deposit = $300 spending power.
-This ensures you won’t get in over your head and they are a good way to test the waters, if you think that plastic will make you feel like a kid in a candy shop (kind of like the overly-excited guy in the above stock photo).
+Secured credit cards only give you a credit line up to the amount you have on deposit with the issuing bank – i.e., $300 deposit = $300 spending power.
+This ensures you won’t get in over your head, and they are a good way to test the waters if you think that plastic will make you feel like a kid in a candy shop (kind of like the overly excited guy in the above stock photo).